Canada now world's largest legal marijuana marketplace

 In St. John's, Newfoundland, hundreds of customers were lined up around the block at the private store on Water Street, the main commercial drag in the provincial capital, by the time the clock struck midnight.
 A festive atmosphere broke out, with some customers lighting up on the sidewalk and motorists honking their horns in support as they drove by the crowd.

 "Prohibition has ended right now.
 We just made history," said the 46-year-old Power, who bought a gram.
 "I can't believe we did it.
-All the years of activism paid off.
-Cannabis is legal in Canada and everyone should come to Canada and enjoy our cannabis."
+All the years of activism paid off. "

+Bruce Linton, the CEO of marijuana producer and retailer Canopy Growth, made the sale to Power.

+"It was extremely emotional," he said.
+"Several people who work for us have been working on this for their entire adult life and several of them were in tears."

 "This is awesome.
 I've been waiting my whole life for this," Clarke said.
 "I am so happy to be living in Canada right now instead of south of the border."